 But acceptance can be tricky when it comes from more than one school.
 How can students choose between two or more worthy suitors?

-“Financially, it's important to incorporate how you will pay into your consideration of your options,” said Sabrina Manville, a former university administrator and the founder of Edmit, which helps families with college financial decisions.
+“Financially, it's important to incorporate how you will pay into your consideration of your options,” said Sabrina Manville, a former university administrator and college admissions consultant.
 “An acceptance is a cause to celebrate if it also includes a financial aid award and price that you can shoulder as a family.
 Make sure you understand your actual price by considering what is ‘free money,’ in the form of grants and scholarships, and what will need to be paid back in the form of loans.”
 (Learn more: What high schoolers should know about college loans)